WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### User Experience

-Improving the user friendliness, the accuracy of coin awareness, and what happens on the blockchain can be also beneficial.
+Improving the user friendliness of the software, the accuracy of coin awareness, and presenting what happens on the blockchain can be beneficial.

 #### QR-Scanner